 Grape hyacinths grow well in most soil types, as long as the soil is moist but well-drained.
 They prefer full sun or partial shade and work equally well in spring containers as planted in borders or naturalised in a lawn.

 Iris reticulata are early flowering perennials with blue-purple yellow ridged blooms on erect stems.
-The foliage is long, slender and upright, making it perfect for adding structure to borders and spring containers.
+The foliage is long, slender and upright, making it perfect for adding structure to borders and spring containers as well as garden beds.

 This dwarf variety of spring flowering plants tolerates partial shade but prefers a spot in full sun.
 Flowering in very early spring, it grows well in most soil types, provided the soil is kept moist but well-drained.